- Award may be given once during TANYS year (January – December).

 - Award is a one-time award – not ongoing throughout 2-4 years of college.

-- Award Application must be received in the TANYS office no later than May 1st.
+- Award application (download at bottom of page) must be received in the TANYS office no later than May 1st.

-- Applicant must be a current high school senior who has been active in community theatre and has been accepted to a recognized college or university.
+- Applicant must be a current high school senior who has been active in community theatre and has been accepted to an accredited college or university.
 Preference will be given to an applicant who is enrolled as a Theatre major or minor.

 - Applicant must be a current TANYS Individual Member or sponsored by a current TANYS Individual or Organizational Member.